Sir John Fowler – one the engineers behind the iconic Forth Bridge – was born on this day 203 years ago.

 His work boasted a contribution to the design and building of the London Metropolitan Railway but his most famous and record-breaking project remains one of the best-loved rail bridges in Britain.

 The Forth Bridge was a milestone in the development of railway civil engineering.
-Two hundred trains use the bridge each day, carrying a total of three million passengers a year, according to Transport Scotland.
+In normal times, two hundred trains use the bridge each day, carrying a total of three million passengers a year, according to Transport Scotland.

 It was the first major structure in Britain made of steel and its construction resulted in a continuous East Coast railway route from London to Aberdeen.